shumwaymark/sentinelcam/README.rst

 The ``get_date_index()`` function returns the content of the Event Index for a date.
 The date parameter is always required and specified in 'YYYY-MM-DD' format.
 There is no default value.
 The Event Index data is returned as a ``pandas.DataFrame`` obect.
-Refer to *Data Model* above for further detail.
+Refer to the description of the data model above for further detail.

 .. code-block:: python

   DataFeed.get_tracking_data (date, event) -> pandas.DataFrame

 The ``get_tracking_data()`` function requires two arguments, a date and an event identifier.
-Used to retrieve the full Tracking Event Detail dataset (see *Data Model* above) as a ``pandas.DataFrame`` object.
+Used to retrieve the full Tracking Event Detail dataset (see *Data model* above) as a ``pandas.DataFrame`` object.
 Both arguments are required.
 The date is specified in 'YYYY-MM-DD' format, the EventID reference must exist for the indicated date.
 There is no error-checking.